KIPAC/BootCamp/docs/macos_setup.md

 [anaconda](https://docs.anaconda.com/anaconda/install/mac-os/)

-I recommend installing anaconda either '/Applications'.
+I recommend installing anaconda under '/Applications'.

 Then you can do Applications -> Anaconda-Navigator